REASONS TO TEST: Protect your employees and your bottom line.

 No one enjoys ordering, administering, or taking a drug or alcohol screen.
 However, there are specific circumstances in which these tests can protect businesses, supervisors, and employees from considerable risk.
+Here are the top five reasons for drug testing in the workplace.

 A pre-employment test should be conducted with results shown as negative before an employee begins safety-sensitive duty.
 It is highly recommended that organizations perform all pre-employment tests and receive the results before the employee begins working at all.
 It is much easier to pull a contingent job offer than it is to terminate an employee.